What You Need To Know Before You Move To Croatia

-It’s not very hard to fall in love with Croatia – it’s a wonderful place.
-Like all countries, there are pros and cons to moving to Croatia.
-I know; I have been living here (from Australia) for nine years.
+It’s not very hard to fall in love with Croatia – it’s a beautiful place.
+Like all countries, moving to Croatia has pros and cons.
+I know; I have lived here (from Australia) for nine years.

 Family Photo Shot - Nin Croatia